-The definition of ""calculated-price order" refers to any order where the price is not known at the time of order entry and is not based, directly or indirectly, on the quoted price of an exchange-traded security at the time the commitment to executing the order was made.
+The definition of "calculated-price order" refers to any order where the price is not known at the time of order entry and is not based, directly or indirectly, on the quoted price of an exchange-traded security at the time the commitment to executing the order was made.
 This includes the following orders:

-(a) (a) (a) - a call market order - where the price of a trade is calculated by the trading system of a marketplace at a time designated by the marketplace;

-(b) an opening order - where each marketplace may establish its own formula for the determination of opening prices;
+- (a) a call market order where the price of a trade is calculated by the trading system of a marketplace at a time designated by the marketplace; - (b) an opening order where each marketplace may establish its own formula for the determination of opening prices; for the determination of opening prices; - (c) (e)-a closing order-where execution occurs at the closing price on a particular marketplace, but at the time of order entry, the price is not known;

-(c) a closing order - where execution occurs at the closing price on a particular marketplace, but at the time of order entry, the price is not known;
+marketplace, but at the time of order entry, the price is not known;

-(d) a volume-weighted average price order - where the price of a trade is determined by a formula that measures average price on one or more marketplaces; and
+(d) a volume-weighted average price order - where the price of a trade is determined by a formula that measures average price on one or more marketplaces;

-(e) a basis order $\underline{-}$ where the price is based on prices achieved in one or more derivative transactions on a marketplace.
-To qualify as a basis order, this order must be approved by a regulation services provider or an exchange or quotation and trade reporting system that oversees the conduct of its members or users respectively.
+(d) a volume-weighted average price order - where the price of a trade is and approved by a regulation services provider or an exchange or quotation and trade reporting system that oversees the conduct of its members or users respectively.